Nullness Specification (draft)

 would be a subtype ofString UNSPECIFIED

 , even under the all-worlds rules.
-In other words, we'd be saying that unannotated code is always free from nullness errors.
+In other words, we would be saying that unannotated code is always free from nullness errors.
 That is clearly false.
 (Nevertheless, lenient tools will choose not to issue errors for such code.
 They can do this by implementing the some-world rules.)If we defined nullness subtyping to be transitive, then

 String UNION_NULL